bgamari/ghc-wiki-import/linear-types.md

-A prototype implementation can be found at [ https://github.com/tweag/ghc/tree/linear-types](https://github.com/tweag/ghc/tree/linear-types) .
+The implementation in progress can be found at [ https://github.com/tweag/ghc/tree/linear-types](https://github.com/tweag/ghc/tree/linear-types) .